How does plant-based memory foam compare to traditional?

 We have dived deeper into explanations of each of these differences with information gleaned from mattress reviews in the following sections.
 Take a look to see how plant-based memory foam compares to traditional.

 For this purpose, health refers to potentially harmful chemicals used in the composition of the mattresses, which is closely tied to the potential for off-gassing and the release of volatile organic compounds (VOCs).
 This is a group of more than 60 chemicals that are considered to present health hazards when people suffer prolonged exposure.
 With the average person spending 8 hours, or one-third of their day in close contact with their mattress, chemicals can pose serious concern.

-- Tempurpedic remains tight-lipped about their formula, with a disclaimer at the bottom of one page saying the beds are free of harmful VOCs, formeldahyde and CFCs.
-But, traditional memory foam that uses petroleum has been associated with the release of VOCs, which can continue for the life of the product.
-The company has no third party certifications, and about 18-20% of reviewers mention odor, some to the point of having to return their bed.
+- Traditional memory foam brands usually remains tight-lipped about their formula, usually saying the beds are free of harmful VOCs, formaldehyde and CFCs.
+But, traditional memory foam made from petroleum has been associated with the release of VOCs, which can continue for the life of the product.
+A lot of companies have no third party certifications, and about 18-20% of reviewers mention odor, some so bad they were forced to return their bed.

 Sleeping Hot/Trapped Heat

 Most people prefer to feel cooler when sleeping, and it is thought that cooler temperatures improve sleep quality.
 Thus, heat and memory foam has become a hot topic in recent years and is a top concern for some.

 - Amerisleep claims to use an open-celled foam with greater breathability than traditional foams.
 This claim appears to bear out in reviews, with less 2-5% of reviewers complaining of sleeping hot.
 Even about 5% of innerspring owners complain of heat, so this percentage is well below average for foam mattresses.